European Space Agency: NASA

 The ESA has a long history of collaboration with NASA.
 Since ESA's astronaut corps was formed, the Space Shuttle has been the primary launch vehicle used by the ESA's astronauts to get into space through partnership programmes with NASA.
 In the 1980s and 1990s, the Spacelab programme was an ESA-NASA joint research programme that had the ESA develop and manufacture orbital labs for the Space Shuttle for several flights in which the ESA participates with astronauts in experiments.

-In October 2020, ESA entered into a memorandum of understanding (MOU) with NASA to collaborate on the Artemis program, which will provide an orbiting Lunar Gateway and also accomplish the first crewed lunar landing in 50 years, whose team will include the first woman on the Moon.
-Astronaut selection announcements are expected within two years of the 2024 scheduled launch date.
-ESA also purchases seats on the NASA operated Commercial Crew Program.
+In October 2020, ESA entered into a memorandum of understanding (MOU) with NASA to collaborate on the Artemis program, which would provide an orbiting Lunar Gateway and also accomplish the first crewed lunar landing in 50 years.
+Gateway was later cancelled by NASA.

+ESA purchases seats on the NASA operated Commercial Crew Program.
 The first ESA astronaut to be on a Commercial Crew Program mission was Thomas Pesquet who launched into space aboard Crew Dragon Endeavour on the Crew-2 mission.
 Following ESA astronauts on Crew Dragon missions were Matthias Maurer (Crew-3), Samantha Cristoforetti (Crew-4), and others.

 In robotic science mission and exploration missions, NASA has been the ESA's main partner.
 Cassini–Huygens was a joint NASA-ESA mission, along with the Infrared Space Observatory, INTEGRAL, SOHO, and others.
 The Hubble Space Telescope and James Webb Space Telescope are joint projects of NASA and ESA.
 Possible future ESA-NASA joint projects include the Laser Interferometer Space Antenna, Mars sample-return mission, and others.

 JAXA

 ESA and the Japanese Space Agency (JAXA) have engaged in long-standing collaboration in various domains of space exploration, satellite technology, space science, and human spaceflight.
 Their partnership has evolved over the decades, focusing on joint missions, technology sharing, and international cooperation in space exploration.
-Some of the programs include BepiColombo Mission, EarthCARE, Hera, and Comet Interceptor.
+Some of the programmes include BepiColombo Mission, EarthCARE, Hera, and Comet Interceptor.
 In 2025, ESA opened its first Asian office in Tokyo, Japan.

 Roscosmos

-In the 2000s and 2010s, ESA collaborated with the Russian Space Agency (Roscosmos) on the development of the crewed vehicle CSTS (later cancelled), the use of French Guiana's Guiana Space Centre spaceport for launches of Soyuz-2 rockets, and the ExoMars programme including the Schiaparelli lander and the Trace Gas Orbiter.
-In 2022, most collaboration with the Russian Space Agency was terminated after Russian invasion of Ukraine.
+In the 2000s and 2010s, ESA collaborated with Roscosmos (the Russian space agency) on the development of the crewed vehicle CSTS (later cancelled), the use of French Guiana's Guiana Space Centre spaceport for launches of Soyuz-2 rockets, and the ExoMars programme including the Schiaparelli lander and the Trace Gas Orbiter.
+In 2022, most collaboration with the Roscosmos was terminated after the 2022 Russian invasion of Ukraine.